 Bear Attacks: A Few Stats

-Quite literally, you are statistically thirty times more likely to be struck by lightning in any given year as you are to be attacked and killed by a bear.*
+Quite literally, you are statistically thirty times more likely to be struck by lightning in any given year than you are to be attacked and killed by a bear.*

 These figures, however, should not be taken as an excuse for a more casual approach to bear safety in the backcountry.
 After all, humans are almost always in bee, wasp, dog, and lightning territory, but spend relatively less time in bear territory.
 And, despite the relative infrequency of fatal bear attacks, the chances of getting a good night’s sleep if haven’t done everything possible to reduce the risk of an attack are likely to range from slim to none.